Documentation Index

 Filter by Type

-asc certificates list --type IOS_DISTRIBUTION
+asc certificates list --certificate-type IOS_DISTRIBUTION

-asc certificates list --type IOS_DEVELOPMENT
+asc certificates list --certificate-type IOS_DEVELOPMENT

-asc certificates list --type MAC_APP_DISTRIBUTION
+asc certificates list --certificate-type MAC_APP_DISTRIBUTION

 Check Certificate Expiration